- Find a Trail

 The Lackawanna Rail Trail traces a short stretch of the old Delaware, Lackawanna & Western Railroad from Lowman to Elmira in southern New York.
 Much of it follows the meandering Chemung River, meaning “place of the big horn” in the local American Indian language.
 Originally confined within the city limits of Elmira, the trail now extends along the wooded river shoreline on an additional 5-mile segment completed in 2017.

 The Delaware, Lackawanna & Western Railroad was completed through Elmira in 1882 as it connected Buffalo, New York, with Hoboken, New Jersey.
-The popular Phoebe Snow passenger train, advertised as burning cleaner coal than its competitors, traveled this route from 1949 to 1966.
+The popular Phoebe Snow passenger train, advertised as burning cleaner coal than its competitors and having the smoothest ride of any passenger train, traveled this route from 1949 to 1966.
 The line merged with its rival in 1960 to form the Erie Lackawanna Railroad, which later succumbed to flooding and declining economic conditions.

 The first section of trail opened in 2013 in Elmira, a former transportation hub for trains and canalboats and the summer home of writer Mark Twain.
 City planners are banking on the trail to help revitalize the local economy.
 The paved trail passes several local destinations, including Eldridge Park, a popular restored amusement park from the early 20th century.

 The path starts at a small parking lot in the community of Lowman.
 It runs close to I-86 for the next 6 miles into Elmira but is screened from the expressway by woods most of the way.

 About a mile from the trailhead, you’ll encounter the Chemung River.
 A tributary of the Susquehanna River, it’s used for canoeing and fishing for bass, trout, rock bass, and smaller sport fish.
 This section of trail is shaded in the summer and runs atop levees, where you’ll find benches for resting and enjoying the scenery.